Bonyaha/full-stack-open-pokedex/README.md

 `npm run eslint` to run eslint
 `npm run build` to make a production build
 `npm run start-prod` to run your production build

+## I had to change this line in package.json file:
+"test:e2e": "cypress open" into this: "test:e2e": "npx cypress run" Without it it didn't run test in CI (it's hanging)